MauricioRobayo/API-Key-Proxy-Server/README.md

 ### 2. Allow the domains on the proxy

-Modify the `allowedDomains` array inside each proxy configuration inside the `proxies` folder to include the domains you want to allow.
+Modify the `allowedDomains` array inside inside the `config` file to include the domains you want to allow.
 For example, if you are developing a front-end app on `http://localhost:8080` and you want to allow requests from that domain to the proxy:

 ```js
 allowedDomains: ['http://localhost:8080']
 ```

+You can include as many allowed domains as you want.

 **Do not include pathnames:**